senderle/talediff/README.md

 sentences in the language.
 Define a sentence as the product type over the words that constitute it.
 And define a word type as a singleton type.
-In other words, define a language as a large, high-dimensional polynomial over singleton word types.
+In other words, define a language as a large, high-dimensional type-level polynomial over singleton word types.

 The second derivative of a sentence type defined in the above way is a Hessian matrix with zeros for all word pairs not in the sentece at all